-On this spread is first of many “read aloud” paragraphs, which shows that they had beginner GMs in mind while writing this book.
+On this spread is the first of many “read aloud” paragraphs, which shows that they had beginner GMs in mind while writing this book.

-Lastly, we see Order of Healing and Guild of Purity mentioned, a hint that this book will weave Ninth World organizations into the narrative.
+Lastly, we see the Order of Healing and Guild of Purity mentioned, a hint that this book will weave Ninth World organizations into the narrative.

 Chapter 6: Expedition to Weal

 We get a look at one location called Weal that is introduced toward the end of the Relics.
-Again we see “read aloud” section that helps new GMs describe the place.
+Again we see a “read aloud” section that helps new GMs describe the place.